 Do you see yourself in any of the above stories?
 Or do you see a completely different career trajectory for yourself?
 One of the strategies I often tell doctors to use in constructing a realistic career path is building a narrative.
 Write a few paragraphs describing your own ideal bio 2 years from now so that you will have a defined objective in your sight as you work towards building your career.

-Explore nonclinicaldoctors.com to find job openings, company links and to learn more about the methods you can use to reach your professional goals as a healthcare professional as you work towards making your ideal bio a reality.
-Or see Careers Beyond Clinical Medicine to get the details behind each type of non-clinical position.
+Explore nonclinicaldoctors.com to find job openings, and company links and to learn more about the methods you can use to reach your professional goals as a healthcare professional as you work towards making your ideal professional bio a reality.
+Or use Careers Beyond Clinical Medicine to learn the details behind each type of non-clinical position.

 As an added incentive for yourself- send your future bio to nonclinicaldoctors.com today and then send in your story in 2 years to be featured as a physician success story!